sgoertzen/sonar-break-maven-plugin/README.md

 Will break a build if sonar reports errors with your project.
 Works with Sonar 5.2.

-To run this manually:
-mvn com.sgoertzen.maven:sonarbreak:1.0:sonarBreak

 ## Maven
-Or to include in your project, update your pom.xml with the following:
+To include in your project, update your pom.xml with the following:

     <dependencies>